willix71/persistVsMerge/README.md

 When setting the CascadeType to MERGE on it's own, those two tests succeed but the other two fail with either a "unsaved transient instance" exception or a an entity not inserted (which is correct).

-What I don't understand is why setting the CascadeType to ALL does successfully run all tests.
+What I don't understand is why setting the CascadeType to ALL does'nt successfully run all tests.
 It's as the PERSIST takes over and the MERGE is totally ignored!!!